vincentchen537/He-Who-Fights-With-Monsters---Multiplayer/README.md

 1. Open a terminal in this folder.
 2. Run `python server.py` with Python 3 installed.
 3. Open <https://he-who-fights-with-monsters-multiplayer-2.onrender.com/> in a browser.
 4. Create a room.
 Teammates on this computer can join with the code.
-For another device on the same Wi-Fi, use this computer's local network IP address with `:8000`.

 The local server keeps room state in memory.
 Rooms reset when the server stops.
 This prototype is for local testing and is not yet deployed to a public URL.